Email Marketing Strategies for your Restaurant

 Some marketers erroneously believe that restaurant email marketing has lost its relevance with the introduction of new mediums to reach out to the customers.
-However, the fact remains that email marketing has evolved and remains an incredibly important marketing tool.
+However, the fact remains that email marketing has evolved and remains an incredibly important marketing tool, and having clearly email marketing strategies for your restaurant can help you get better returns from your campaigns.

 Here are some interesting stats to turn you into an email marketing enthusiast: